fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 **Note** that unfortunately it takes quite long until GitHub Actions starts the scheduled workflow for the first time.
 For me, it took nearly one hour.
 So it might be a good idea to get the check working firstly by triggering the workflow with git push.
 When you are sure that the check is properly working, then switch to a scheduled trigger.

-**Note also** that once you get this working, it is best to drop the ping frequency (to max once in 24 hours) or disable the rule altogether since otherways your health check may consume [all your](https://devcenter.heroku.com/articles/free-dyno-hours) monthly free hours.
+**Note also** that once you get this working, it is best to drop the ping frequency (to max once in 24 hours) or disable the rule altogether since otherways your health check may consume all your monthly free hours.

 #### 11.20 Your own pipeline

 Build a similar CI/CD-pipeline for some of your own applications.
-Some of the good candidates are the phonebook app that was built in parts 2 and 3 of the course, or the blogapp built in parts 4 and 5, or the redux anecdotes built in part 6.
+Some of the good candidates are the phonebook app that was built in parts 2 and 3 of the course, or the blogapp built in parts 4 and 5, or the Redux anecdotes built in part 6.
 You may also use some app of your own for this exercise.

 You most likely need to do some restructuring to get all the pieces together.
 A logical first step is to store both the frontend and backend code in the same repository.
 This is not a requirement but it is recommended since it makes things much more simple.